 Board Leadership Structure.
 Henry A. Fernandez has served as our Chairman of the Board since MSCI's IPO in November 2007 and CEO since 1998.
 The Board has determined that this leadership structure is appropriate for MSCI since Mr. Fernandez has an unparalleled historical knowledge and depth of understanding of the Company and its business.
 This provides our Company with consistent leadership that has proven to be strong throughout the evolution of the Company.
-In addition, given continuing changes in the market and the fact that the Company is a relatively new public company, the Board believes that having one person serving as both the Chairman and the CEO provides decisive and effective leadership.
+In addition, given continuing changes in the market, the ongoing integration of the RiskMetrics business into MSCI and the fact that the Company is a relatively new public company, the Board believes that having one person serving as both the Chairman and the CEO provides decisive and effective leadership.